 Ingredients

-• 1 ½ to 2 cups cold leftover pasta with sauce
+- 1 ½ to 2 cups cold leftover pasta with sauce (not tomato-based)

 Directions

-• Step 4 Add the pasta to the eggs.
+- Step 4 Add the pasta to the eggs.
 The pasta will probably be sticky, and hold together in a mass.
 The best way to loosen it and incorporate it into the eggs is with your hands.
-Pull the strands or pieces of pasta apart and swish them around in the eggs until they’re separated and evenly distributed.
+Pull the strands or pieces of pasta apart and swish them around in the eggs until they’re evenly distributed throughout.
 Season the mixture with salt and pepper if desired – if your original pasta dish was salty or very flavorful, you may not need to add more seasoning here.
 Use your judgment.

-• Step 6 Sprinkle the surface of the eggs with the Parmesan.
+- Step 6 Sprinkle the surface of the eggs with the Parmesan.
 Transfer the skillet to the oven on the highest rack, and broil the omelet until it’s golden brown on top and slightly puffed, 3 to 5 minutes.
-Remove the skillet from the oven and make a small cut in the center of the omelet with a sharp knife, to test and make sure the center is just set – you don’t want it to be runny in the center, but it should still look slightly creamy, not dry.
+Remove the skillet from the oven and make a small cut in the center of the omelet with a sharp knife, to test and make sure the center is set, not runny.